ShineyDev/pretty/docs/guide/environment.rst

         When the value of a boolean environment variable does not match any of the above values, it will fall back to its unset behavior.

+    JSON value

+        An environment variable with this value type corresponds to a JSON-encoded key-value mapping.

+        When the value of a JSON environment variable does not parse, it will fall back to its unset behavior.